Family Halloween Events in Marin & the Bay Area

 Dress up for Halloween with favorites Thomas and Percy for a 20-minute train ride, entertainment, and fun filled activities for the entire family.
 Activities include temporary tattoos, Face Painting, Story Telling, Videos, Train Play Tables, small pumpkins for little ones, cookie decorating, photos with Sir Topham Hatt, a Thomas store, and live entertainment.
 Also, Thomas the Tank Engine will be able to talk to his fans!
-Event website.
+Event details

 - Half Moon Bay Art & Pumpkin Festival

 Saturday & Sunday, October 19 and 20, 9 am–5 pm